The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: Linear Theory

 Unfortunately, $\H_\c$ is not elliptic, which follows from a simple examination of its symbol.
 In fact, this nonellipticity follows a priori from the equivariance of the Seiberg-Witten map under gauge transformations.
 In particular, since the zero set of $SW_3$ is gauge-invariant, then the linearization $\H_\c$ at a monopole $\c$ annihilates the entire tangent space to the gauge orbit at $\c$, i.e., the subspace $\J_\c \subset \T$.
 Furthermore, even if we were to account for this gauge invariance by say, placing configurations in Coulomb-gauge, i.e., if we were instead to consider the operator $\H_\c \oplus d^*: \T \to \T \oplus \Omega^0(Y;i\R)$, we still would not have an elliptic operator in the usual sense.

 However, there is a simple remedy for this predicament.
 Following \cite{KM}, the operator $\H_\c$ naturally embeds as a summand of an elliptic operator.
-Namely, if we enlarge the space $\T$ to the \textit{augmented tangent space}

-then we can consider the \textit{augmented Hessian}\footnote{In \cite{KM}, the operators $\bd_\c$ and $\bd_\c^*$ are used in the definition of $\tH_\c$ instead of $-d$ and $-d^*$, respectively.
+Namely, if we enlarge the space $\T$ to the \textit{augmented tangent space} then we can consider the \textit{augmented Hessian}\footnote{In \cite{KM}, the operators $\bd_\c$ and $\bd_\c^*$ are used in the definition of $\tH_\c$ instead of $-d$ and $-d^*$, respectively.
 Our definition reflects the fact that we will work with Coulomb slices $\C_\c$ instead of the slices $\K_\c$ inside $\T$.
 The presence of the minus signs on $-d$ and $-d^*$ in $\tH_\c$ lies in the relationship between $\tH_\c$ and the linearization of the $4$-dimensional Seiberg-Witten equations, see \cite{N2}.
-Thus, the augmented Hessian operator is not an ad-hoc extension of the Hessian operator, but is tied to the underlying geometry of the problem.}

-The augmented Hessian is a formally self-adjoint first order elliptic operator, as one can easily verify.
+Thus, the augmented Hessian operator is not an ad-hoc extension of the Hessian operator but is tied to the underlying geometry of the problem.} The augmented Hessian is a formally self-adjoint first order elliptic operator, as one can easily verify.
 This operator takes into account Coulomb gauge-fixing via the operator $d^*: \Omega^1(Y;i\R) \to \Omega^0(Y;i\R)$, while ensuring ellipticity by adding in the adjoint operator $d: \Omega^0(Y;i\R) \to \Omega^1(Y;i\R)$.
 The advantage of studying the operator $\tH_\c$ is that we may apply the pseudodifferential tools from Appendix \ref{AppSeeley} to understand the kernel of $\tH_\c$ and its boundary values.
-Moreover, have (formally) that
+Moreover, we have (formally) that